 Where We Are What measurements can we use to track progress?
 Where do we want to be in 5 years?
-2026 Targets #6 (2018) Health Outcomes Ranking, out of 25 Alaska boroughs/census areas; Based on indicators including premature death rate, # of residents reporting poor physical/mental health days, and low birthweight #3 160:1 (2020) Mental Health Providers - Ratio of population to mental health care providers.
-This is higher than the statewide ratio of 200:1, although stakeholder feedback indicates there are still not enough providers to meet the need Need to ID 30.9% (2021) Turnover Rate - staff turnover rate for Foundation Health Partners, which includes Fairbanks Memorial Hospital, Tanana Valley Clinic, and Denali Center.
+2027 Targets #6 (2018) Health Outcomes Ranking, out of 25 Alaska boroughs/census areas; Based on indicators including premature death rate, # of residents reporting poor physical/mental health days, and low birthweight #3 160:1 (2020) Mental Health Providers - Ratio of population to mental health care providers.
+This is higher than the statewide ratio of 200:1, although stakeholder feedback indicates there are still not enough providers to meet the need TBD 30.9% (2021) Turnover Rate - staff turnover rate for Foundation Health Partners, which includes Fairbanks Memorial Hospital, Tanana Valley Clinic, and Denali Center.
 The 2021 turnover rate was up from 2020, when the rate was 26.6%.
-Need to ID
+TBD